11 Types of Frogs in Connecticut

 Usually, it is greenish with brown or olive blotches on its back and sides.
 The belly is white with dark spots and usually has a light line running down its side.

-Basically, this is when they can be heard calling for mates by making loud peep sounds that sound like someone blowing across the top of an emptied bottle.
+This is when they can be heard calling for mates by making loud peep sounds like someone blowing across the top of an emptied bottle.

 9. Gray Treefrog